 Prior to their installation, those who are old enough would remember sitting on the running track at any stadium that circled the pitch to catch some "semi-pro" Premier League (not to be confused with the ongoing AIA Singapore Premier League campaign - SGPL) actions in the late 1980s to early 1990s.

-In spite of the up close to action on the field, the view from the running track may not necessary be an ideal one and like what Kadir mentioned there was always a tendency of having the stray ball coming at you.
+In spite of the up-close action on the field, the view from the running track may not necessarily be an ideal one, and like what Kadir mentioned there was always a tendency of having the stray ball coming at you.

 "NOT COMFORTABLE, POOR VIEW": FAN